jammymalina/aquiche/README.md

 Distinct argument patterns may be considered to be distinct calls with separate cache entries.
 For example, f(a=1, b=2) and f(b=2, a=1) differ in their keyword argument order and may have two separate cache entries.

-The wrapped function is instrumented with a `cache_parameters()` function that returns a dataclass showing the values for all the set params.
+The wrapped function is instrumented with a `cache_parameters()` function that returns a dataclass showing the values for all the set parameters.
 This is for information purposes only.
 Mutating the values has no effect.

-To help measure the effectiveness of the cache and tune the maxsize parameter, the wrapped function is instrumented with a `cache_info()` function that returns a dataclass showing hits, misses, maxsize, current_size and last_expiration_check.
-This function has to be awaited when decorator is wrapping an async function.
+To help measure the effectiveness of the cache and tune the maxsize parameter, the wrapped function is instrumented with a `cache_info()` function that returns a dataclass showing hits, misses, maxsize, current_size, and last_expiration_check.
+This function has to be awaited when the decorator is wrapping an async function.

 The decorator also provides a `cache_clear()` function for clearing or invalidating the cache.
 The function has to be awaited when the decorator is wrapping an async function.

 Expired items can be removed from the cache with the use of `remove_expired()` function.
 The function has to be awaited when the decorator is wrapping an async function.

 The original underlying function is accessible through the **wrapped** attribute.
-This is useful for introspection, for bypassing the cache, or for rewrapping the function with a different cache.
+This is useful for introspection, bypassing the cache, or for rewrapping the function with a different cache.

-The cache keeps references to the arguments and return values until they age out of the cache or until the cache is cleared.
-The cache can be periodically checked for the expired items.
+The cache keeps references to the arguments and returns values until they age out of the cache or until the cache is cleared.
+The cache can be periodically checked for expired items.

 If a method is cached, the self instance argument is included in the cache.
 If you are caching a method it is strongly recommended to add `__eq__` and `__hash__` methods to the class.

 ## Guide

-The decorator can simply be used without any params, both `@alru_cache` and `@alru_cache()` are supported.
-If you want to modify the caching behavior below you can find the list of params which can be set.
+The decorator can simply be used without any parameters, both `@alru_cache` and `@alru_cache()` are supported.
+If you want to modify the caching behavior below you can find the list of parameters that can be set.

 ### Enable/Disable

-Cache can be enabled or disabled. **It is not checked actively during the runtime!** You cannot update the value once the function is wrapped.
+The cache can be enabled or disabled. **It is not checked actively during the runtime!** You cannot update the value once the function is wrapped.
 If you want to check actively if the cache is enabled use the expiration param.

 ```python
 @alru_cache(enabled=True|False)